MehwishTariq/MehwishTariq/README.md

 -  I’m currently working to make my career in game development.
 -  Learning Unity.
 -  Have skills in C++, C#, Databases.
--  I’m looking to intern as a game developer to polish myself more and gain new experiences.
+-  I’m looking to work as a game developer to polish myself more and gain new experiences.